AppleMacOS/Scripts/README.md

 ## Required programs

-For most scripts you'll need to have the fallowing installed on your system:
+For most scripts you'll need to have the following installed on your system:

 * Java
 * jq [(How to install jq)](https://stedolan.github.io/jq/download/)